anwarendo/code_challenge/README.md

 Finally, the starting building is added to the end of the route to complete the cycle.

 The function returns the optimized delivery route as a list of Building objects.

+The time complexity is formally defined as NP-hard or NP-complete, NP for Nondeterministic Polynomial.
+That means for every input the time complexity increases in polynomial function in other wors it's O(n^2).
+The while loop iterate n-1 times because the start building is already visited.
+Within each iteration, the code iterates over all buildings to find the nearest unvisited building, which takes O(n) time.
+Therefore, the total time complexity is O(n*n) = O(n^2).

+The space complexity is O(n) because the visited set and the route list store up to n elements, one for each building.